olmallet81/GALGO-2.0/README.md

 # Template class GeneticAlgorithm

+This is the main class you need to instantiate to run a genetic algorithm, declared and defined in the header GeneticAlgorithm.hpp.

 ```C++
 template <typename T, int N = 16>
 class GeneticAlgorithm
 ```
-This is the main class you need to instantiate to run a genetic algorithm.
-The template parameter T can be either float or double for the precision of the solution returned, N corresponds to the number of bits used to encode the chromosomes, set to 16 by default.
+The template parameter T can be either float or double for the precision of the solution returned, N corresponds to the number of bits used to encode the chromosomes, set to 16 by default, must be between 1 and 64.

 - ## Constructor
    ```C++